 6. Who does Fraxel suit best – and is Fraxel good for Acne Scarring?

-- If you have sun damage, discoloration, or fine to severe lines and wrinkles, this may be a good treatment for you.
+- If you have sun damage, discolouration, or fine to severe lines and wrinkles, this may be a good treatment for you.

 - Fraxel laser treatments may also help with acne scarring for people with mild or moderate acne scarring.